lbl-srg/obc/specification/source/cxf.rst

   with an error.

-Extension Blocks
+ExtensionBlocks
 ^^^^^^^^^^^^^^^^
-Instances of extension blocks within a CDL classs shall contain the annotation ``__cdl(extenstion=true)``.
+Instances of ExtensionBlocks within a CDL classs shall contain the annotation ``__cdl(extenstion=true)``.
-The location of the Functional Mockup Unit implementation of the extension block shall be included using the property ``hasFmuPath``.
+The location of the Functional Mockup Unit implementation of the ExtensionBlock shall be included using the property ``hasFmuPath``.